 MPharm (Hons), PGCertPsych, MSc, MFRPSII, MRPharmS

 Karen is a Senior Pharmacist at Surrey and Borders Partnership NHS Foundation Trust.
-As Medicines Management Training Lead this role combines her specialism in mental health with her strong interest in education and training.
+As Principal Pharmacist for Education, Training & Development this role combines her specialism in mental health with her strong interest in education and training.
+She is also pharmacist for the Learning Disability assessment & treatment unit and provides training & audit visits for the Trusts learning disability care homes.

 Immediate Past President